scalacenter/platform/process/src/ornate/platform.md

 ## What is a Platform module?

-A Platform module is a library of the Scala Platform that is characterized by widespread use and a low barrier entry for beginners and intermediate users.
+A Platform module is a library of the Scala Platform that is characterized by stability, widespread use and a low barrier to entry for beginners and intermediate users.

-These two features are the cornerstone of the Scala Platform process.
+These features are the cornerstone of the Scala Platform process.
-Widespread use makes sure that the Community finds the library good and useful, while a low barrier entry helps any Scala developer use it for both learning purposes and production systems.
+While widespread use ensures that a library is fulfilling a need of the Community, the low barrier to entry helps Scala developers use it for both learning purposes and production systems.

 # What is the Process